-- (1) This rule is applicable to any article, machine, equipment or other contrivance which would otherwise be subject to Rule 10. - (2) This rule shall not exempt equipment, operations or processes described in Section (d) from meeting all other applicable requirements of these Rules and Regulations. - (3) This rule shall not apply to any equipment, operation or process which violates Rule 51 as determined by the Air Pollution Control Officer (APCO).
-When the APCO makes such a determination and written notification is given to the owner or operator, the equipment, operation, or process may thereafter be subject to Rule 10.
-If no additional violations of Rule 51 are determined over a two-year period, a permit may no longer be required. - (4) This rule shall not apply to any equipment, operation or process which emits more than 100 lbs per day of any one of the following criteria air pollutants: Particulate Matter (PM10), Oxides of Nitrogen (NO{X)}, Volatile Organic Compounds (VOC), Oxides of Sulfur (SO_X), Carbon Monoxide (CO), or Lead (Pb).
+- (1) This rule is applicable to any article, machine, equipment or other contrivance which would otherwise be subject to Rule 10. - (2) This rule shall not exempt equipment, operations or processes described in Section (d) from meeting all other applicable requirements of these Rules and Regulations. - (3) This rule shall not apply to any equipment, operation or process which violates Rule 51 as determined by the Air Pollution Control Officer.
+When the Air Pollution Control Officer makes such a determination and written notification is given to the owner or operator, the equipment, operation, or process may thereafter be subject to Rule 10.
+If no additional violations of Rule 51 are determined over a two-year period, a permit may no longer be required. - (4) This rule shall not apply to any equipment, operation or process described in Sections (d)(2) through (d)(19) which emits more than 100 lbs per day of any one of the following criteria air pollutants: Particulate Matter (PM10), Oxides of Nitrogen (NO_X), Volatile Organic Compounds (VOC), Oxides of Sulfur (SO_X), Carbon Monoxide (CO), or Lead (Pb). - (5) This rule shall not apply to any article, machine, equipment or other contrivance which is subject to the provisions of Regulation X Standards of Performance for New Stationary Sources and/or Regulation XI National Emission Standards for Hazardous Air Pollutants. - (6) Section (d) of this rule shall not apply to any new or modified equipment, operation or process which emits or may emit toxic air contaminants, as defined in Rule 1200, and which the Air Pollution Control Officer determines has emissions which, in the absence of any emission control device or limitation on material usage or production, may be expected to exceed any standard specified in Rule 1200 (d)(1)(i), (d)(2) or (d)(3).
+This provision shall not apply to any equipment, operation or process for which construction or modification, as applicable, commenced prior to May 21, 1997, unless such equipment, operation or process is subsequently modified in such a manner that increases emissions of one or more toxic air contaminants.